-- 211. Chair Leek acknowledged that "cohesion is one of the factors in determining what is a protected district."
-He also appeared to acknowledge that Hispanics in Florida do not vote as cohesively as other groups: according to Chair Leek, "you may have African American protected districts [that] may be cohesive and able to elect the candidate of their choice with a 29% Black voting-age population," but for "Hispanics on the other hand, if you look across the maps, usually you won't see that type of performance occur until you get to about the 65% or 70% Hispanic voting-age population." - 212.
+- 8013, asking: "Did the House's analysis involve ecological regression or inference analysis to determine the level of minority cohesion, white voting bloc, and racially polarized voting?"
+During a lengthy colloquy, Chair Leek suggested some unspecified analysis had been "performed by experts" and "counsel," but he could not identify which districts the analysis had been conducted in and did not make the analyses available to other representatives. - 209.
+Chair Leek acknowledged that "cohesion is one of the factors in determining what is a protected district."
+He also appeared to acknowledge that Hispanics in Florida do not vote as cohesively as other groups: according to Chair Leek, "you may have African American protected districts [that] may be cohesive and able to elect the candidate of their choice with a 29% Black voting-age population," but for "Hispanics on the other hand, if you look across the maps, usually you won't see that type of performance occur until you get to about the 65% or 70% Hispanic voting-age population." - 210.
 Nonetheless, when asked whether the House had "confirmed . . . or contradicted" the Supreme Court's finding in 2015 of "a lack of Hispanic voting cohesion in the Miami-Dade area," Chair Leek declined to answer.
-When asked whether the House "considered the diversity within the Latino community when doing the functional analysis" he and others had repeatedly referred to, Chair Leek said it was "not part of the data that's given to us, the census data, or the elections data." - 213.
+When asked whether the House "considered the diversity within the Latino community when doing the functional analysis" he and others had repeatedly referred to, Chair Leek said it was "not part of the data that's given to us, the census data, or the elections data." - 211.
 In another colloquy on Plan 8013, Cuban American Rep. Susan Valdés asked Chair Leek if it is "a requirement that the minority group vote cohesively before one starts looking at dilution" and "before considering retrogression."
-Chair Leek's answers to both questions were nonresponsive. - 214.
-Rep. Valdes then tried to ask two related questions: (1) Whether the House's mapmakers "commissioned or relied upon any other reports, studies that were addressing the minority voting cohesion and racially polarized voting?" and (2) "Was there a report or another type of study done on how cohesively the Latino or Hispanic electorate in South Florida votes?"
-But the Speaker ruled both questions out of order. - 215.
+Chair Leek's answers to both questions were nonresponsive. - 212.
+Rep. Valdés then tried to ask two related questions: (1) Whether the House's mapmakers "commissioned or relied upon any other reports, studies that were addressing the minority voting cohesion and racially polarized voting?" and (2) "Was there a report or another type of study done on how cohesively the Latino or Hispanic electorate in South Florida votes?"
+But the Speaker ruled both questions out of order. - 213.
 Responding to a question from Rep. Joseph when the House's congressional Plan 8019 was on the House floor March 3, 2022, Chair Leek all but admitted the Legislature did not have good reasons to believe the Gingles preconditions were present for the Challenged Districts, because he did not see it as the Legislature's role to even confirm their existence at all: